kdave/btrfs-progs/Documentation/ch-quota-intro.rst

 Single-user machine
 """""""""""""""""""

-``Replacement for partitions``
+**Replacement for partitions.**
 The simplest use case is to use qgroups as simple replacement for partitions.
-Btrfs takes the disk as a whole, and /, /usr, /var, etc. are created as subvolumes.
+Btrfs takes the disk as a whole, and :file:`/`, :file:`/usr`, :file:`/var`, etc. are created as subvolumes.
 As each subvolume gets it own qgroup automatically, they can simply be restricted.
 No hierarchy is needed for that.

-``Track usage of snapshots``
+**Track usage of snapshots.**

-When a snapshot is taken, a qgroup for it will automatically be created with the correct values.
-'Referenced' will show how much is in it, possibly shared with other subvolumes.
-'Exclusive' will be the amount of space that gets freed when the subvolume is deleted.
+When a snapshot is taken, a qgroup for it will automatically be created with the correct values.  *Referenced* will show how much is in it, possibly shared with other subvolumes.  *Exclusive* will be the amount of space that gets freed when the subvolume is deleted.

 Multi-user machine
 """"""""""""""""""

-``Restricting homes``
+**Restricting homes.**

-When you have several users on a machine, with home directories probably under /home, you might want to restrict /home as a whole, while restricting every user to an individual limit as well.
-This is easily accomplished by creating a qgroup for /home , e.g. 1/1, and assigning all user subvolumes to it.
+When you have several users on a machine, with home directories probably under :file:`/home`, you might want to restrict :file:`/home` as a whole, while restricting every user to an individual limit as well.
+This is easily accomplished by creating a qgroup for :file:`/home` , e.g. 1/1, and assigning all user subvolumes to it.
 Restricting this qgroup will limit /home, while every user subvolume can get its own (lower) limit.

-``Accounting snapshots to the user``
+**Accounting snapshots to the user.**
 Let's say the user is allowed to create snapshots via some mechanism.
 It would only be fair to account space used by the snapshots to the user.
 This does not mean the user doubles his usage as soon as he takes a snapshot.
 Of course, files that are present in his home and the snapshot should only be accounted once.
-This can be accomplished by creating a qgroup for each user, say '1/UID'.
+This can be accomplished by creating a qgroup for each user, say *1/UID*.
 The user home and all snapshots are assigned to this qgroup.
 Limiting it will extend the limit to all snapshots, counting files only once.
-To limit /home as a whole, a higher level group 2/1 replacing 1/1 from the previous example is needed, with all user qgroups assigned to it.
+To limit :file:`/home` as a whole, a higher level group 2/1 replacing 1/1 from the previous example is needed, with all user qgroups assigned to it.

-``Do not account snapshots``
+**Do not account snapshots.**
 On the other hand, when the snapshots get created automatically, the user has no chance to control them, so the space used by them should not be accounted to him.
 This is already the case when creating snapshots in the example from the previous section.

-``Snapshots for backup purposes``
+**Snapshots for backup purposes.**
 This scenario is a mixture of the previous two.
 The user can create snapshots, but some snapshots for backup purposes are being created by the system.
 The user's snapshots should be accounted to the user, not the system.
-The solution is similar to the one from section 'Accounting snapshots to the user', but do not assign system snapshots to user's qgroup.
+The solution is similar to the one from section *Accounting snapshots to the user*, but do not assign system snapshots to user's qgroup.